From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

 This is another step to help CIS preserve users’ trust and protect websites from cyber-attacks.

-Alhamdulillah, I can proudly say that CIS has not been hacked in recent years simply because of our strong standard operating procedures backed by experienced professionals.
+Alhamdulillah, I can proudly say that COMSATS Internet Services has not been hacked in recent years simply because of our strong standard operating procedures backed by experienced professionals.

-From what you describe, it appears that Pakistan is doing well regarding technology, but the same is not evident from the progress curve, why?
+From what you describe, Pakistan seems to be doing well in technology, but it is otherwise in reality, why?

 In Pakistan, we have good ICT infrastructure at the moment, but regarding service quality and wireless broadband, we have still not reached the level of service that is available in developed countries.